olehermanse/website/content/unix/inline_react.md

 This guide is pretty simple and straightforward, it is not specific to React, but the example project uses React and Material UI.
 Before setting up a build system like this, you should at least be familiar with the UNIX terminal, JavaScript, CSS, and HTML.

-Inlining can be done with other tools, like gulp or create-react-app (or next year’s big new JavaScript framework), so you should explore your options.
+Inlining can be done with other tools, like gulp or create-react-app (or next year's big new JavaScript framework), so you should explore your options.
-For me, the biggest appeal of npm scripts (npm run) is that it’s simple, and doesn’t have any dependencies besides npm.
+For me, the biggest appeal of npm scripts (npm run) is that it's simple, and doesn't have any dependencies besides npm.

 ---

 ### Node package manager (npm)

 npm is used to download packages and run build commands, it can be downloaded as part of nodejs: